SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 | n       | Execute current expression in whole.     |
 | pX      | Evaluate and print expression X.         |
 **Debugger short commands**

+Command "p" evaluates the expression immediately following it but does *not* change the debugger's return value.
+If you want to see the values of symbol C, S, N, or P, just enter "pc", "ps", "pn", or "pp" respectively.

 ## Breakpoints